chrisb86/dotfiles/README.md

 My color scheme is the awesome [Nord Color scheme](https://www.nordtheme.com) by Arctic Ice Studio and my font is [~~FiraCode~~](https://github.com/tonsky/FiraCode) [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/).

-The repo ships with a Makefile that you can use to deploy and update the dotfiles.
+The repo ships with a bootstrap script that you can use to deploy and update the dotfiles.

 	# bootstrap.sh help